saadhsn/AutoScaling/README.md

 - `cd sparkStreaming`
 - compiling code `mvn clean install`
 - `cd target` this directory contains two jar files
 - only run jar file with dependencies in this case *sparkStreaming-1.0-SNAPSHOT-jar-with-dependencies.jar*
+- this jar has been tested with *Apache Spark 1.6* only and runs with *Apache Kafka* broker version *0.10*
-- for submitting spark application:
+- for submitting spark application locally (on your machine):
 - `bin/spark-submit --class saad.sparkstreaming.SparkDirectStreaming --master local[n] /pathToJar/sparkStreaming-1.0-SNAPSHOT-jar-with-dependencies.jar localhost:9092 jobEvents`
 - where **localhost:9092** and **jobEvents** are kafka broker list and kafka topic name respectively